[Steele Children, ca. 1978]

 Camera Techniques: Pan, Meta-Filming, Close-up, Filming from Inside, Zoom, Fast-motion

-Subjects: Children-playing, School, Children, Outdoors, Food, Trees, Animals, Automobiles, Christmas, Holiday-children, Holidays, House/garden, Parties, Plants, Streets, Gardens, Students, Education, Rooms & spaces, Teachers, Bicycles & tricycles, Ponds, Toys, Birthdays, Pool, Sound, Classrooms, Playgrounds, Musicians, Music, Gymnastics, Chicago (Ill.)
+Subjects: Children-playing, School, Children, Outdoors, Food, Trees, Automobiles, Christmas, Holiday-children, Holidays, House/garden, Parties, Plants, Streets, Gardens, Students, Education, Rooms & spaces, Teachers, Bicycles & tricycles, Ponds, Toys, Birthdays, Pool, Sound, Classrooms, Playgrounds, Musicians, Music, Gymnastics, Chicago (Ill.)
 Police Dept., Circus, Entertainers, Musical instruments, Teaching, First Day of School

 Alsup Smith Family Collection

 Vanessa Alsup and her husband Kevin shot these sound films of their children Kevin II, Sheena Marie and Carla in and around their Englewood home.
 The collection also includes several concerts in Chicago.
 Super 8mm.
 Sound.
 1970-1980.
 17 films.

 Frederick Atkins Collection